RESTRAINING ORDER vs. PROTECTIVE ORDER…WHAT’S THE DIFFERENCE?

 In requesting a Protective Order, the burden of proof is whether the preponderance of the evidence favors the accusing party.
 This is a fairly low burden of proof, and can make it difficult to defend against without an experienced family law attorney.
 This burden of proof is far lower than a criminal case, which requires proof beyond a reasonable doubt.

 While there are substantial differences between Restraining Orders and Protective Orders, they are both tools available to assist parties in a family law matter.
 If you are in need of the protections offered by these orders, contact the Tadlock Law Office at 214-550-1122.
 Delaying a request for these orders can significantly jeopardize your legal rights.
-Trust a Collin County Divorce Attorney with the experience to assist with Restraining Orders and Protective Orders.
+Trust a North Texas Family Law and Divorce Attorney with the experience to assist with Restraining Orders and Protective Orders.